Cancer Research UK logo.

 Risks and causes of pancreatic cancer

 Doctors don’t know what causes most pancreatic cancers.
-But there are some factors that may increase your risk of developing it.
-Having any of these risk factors does not mean that you will definitely develop cancer.
+But some factors may increase your risk of developing it.
+These include being older and a family history of pancreatic cancer.

 Anything that can increase your risk of getting a disease is called a risk factor.